June 10, 2022

 • Psychiatric/Mental Health

 Not sure which specialty to focus on?
 Generally, nurses use prior work experience to determine the NP path they will take.
 The differences between specialties will determine the course load.
 Nurses specializing as a neonatal nurse practitioner will focus specifically on neonates and the management of neonatal diseases.
 They will not have to take courses in geriatric medicine.
-Programs often require a certain number of years’ experience in a specialty before acceptance into the program.
+Programs often require a certain number of years of experience in a specialty before acceptance into the program.

 Some specialties cover a broad spectrum, such as family and trauma, and these nurses will have to take a wide variety of courses.
 Individuals should expect to take courses ranging from pediatrics to geriatrics, even if they plan to only work with one specific age group.

 Nurse practitioners can specialize even further with additional classes and certification exams.
 Classes for these are generally done online and might require individuals to contact other NP programs to obtain needed requirements.
-Nurse Practitioners can often complete on the job training in subspecialties.
+Nurse Practitioners can often complete on-the-job training in subspecialties.

 Not all NPs have to work in a subspecialty.
 This is an individual decision and does not have to be based on past nursing experience.
 Nurse practitioner subspecialties are focused on a specific condition, body organ, clinical focus, environment, or sub-population.